Oluwaseun52/Machine_Learning_Algorithms/README.md

 # Machine_Learning_Algorithms

-This repository focuses on understanding the intuition and implementation of some machine learning algorithms
+This repository focuses on understanding the intuition and implementation of some machine learning algorithms.